pyeventsourcing/eventsourcing/docs/topics/tutorial/part3.rst

 uses the transcoder to optionally decrypt and decompress the serialised state, and to deserialize stored events to aggregate events.

-An application's recorder also puts the stored events in a total order, and allows this order to be selected from.
-The notification log selects events from this order as the event notifications of the application.
+An application's recorder also puts the stored events in a "total order", meaning that all the events from all aggregates in the application have a serial ordering.

-In addition to these attributes, an application object has a method ``save()`` which is responsible for collecting new aggregate events and putting them in the event store.
+The notification log supports selecting events as a series of event notifications, which allows the state of the application to be propagated beyond the application.

-The application ``save()`` method saves aggregates by collecting and storing pending aggregate events.
-The ``save()`` method calls the given aggregates' ``collect_events()`` method and puts the pending aggregate events in the event store, with a guarantee that either all of the events will be stored or none of them will be.
+An application object also has a ``save()`` method, which can be called with one or many aggregates as its arguments.
+The ``save()`` method saves changes to these aggregates.
+It calls ``collect_events()`` on each given aggregate, to collect pending events from each aggregate.
+It then puts all of these aggregate events into the event store, with the guarantee that either all of the events will be stored or none of them will be.
+If the events aren't saved, an exception will be raised.
+That might be because of an operational error with the database, or because there is a conflict with previously recorded events.
+For example, attempts to record the same event twice, or to record a different event at the same position in an aggregate sequence, will result in an integrity error.

 The repository has a ``get()`` method which is responsible for reconstructing aggregates that have been previously saved.